 German involves the study of a key European language and its culture.
 At Glasgow we provide a wide spectrum of teaching, ranging from the 18th century to contemporary culture.

 The course you study in first year depends on how much German you have studied before.
-If you have an SQA Higher or A-level in German (grade A or B), you can opt for the Level-1 Language and culture course.
+If you have an SQA Higher or A-level in German (grade A or B), you will take the Level-1 non-beginners' language and culture courses.
 This will build on your knowledge of German and reinforce your awareness of linguistic structures, both spoken and written.
 On the cultural side, you will study Germany’s past and present, as mediated through a broad range of cultural documents such as films, literary texts, journalism and the visual arts.

-If you are a beginner or near-beginner in the language, provided that you have some previous successful language learning experience, you can take the Level-1 Beginners course, which will provide an intensive foundation in reading, writing and speaking German.
-If you perform well on this course, you can progress to second year and beyond.
+If you are a beginner or near-beginner in the language, provided that you have some previous successful language learning experience, you can take the Level-1 beginners' course, which will provide an intensive foundation in reading, writing and speaking German.

-The first-year Language and culture course leads to German 2, which extends and develops your linguistic skills and builds your knowledge of German culture through the study of further texts and other cultural forms.
-Students progressing from the first-year Beginners course normally study additional first-year cultural materials alongside the German 2 course.
+The first-year language and culture course leads to German 2, which extends and develops your linguistic skills and builds your knowledge of German culture through the study of further texts and other cultural forms.
+Students progressing from the first-year beginners' course normally study German culture 1 alongside the German 2 course.